xtermjs/xterm.js/addons/xterm-addon-image/README.md

     Keep the cursor on the next line at the beginning (default).
 Same as the constructor option `{cursorBelow: false}`.

 - **SIXEL Palette Handling**
-  By default the addon limits the palette size to 256 registers (as demanded by the DEC specification) and can be increased up to 65536.
+  By default the addon limits the palette size to 256 registers (as demanded by the DEC specification).
+  The limit can be increased to a maximum of 65536 registers (via `sixelPaletteLimit`).

-  By default SIXEL images are initialized with their own palette derived from the default palette (default `{sixelDefaultPalette: 'ANSI256'}`).
-This can be changed to a shared palette with `DECRST 1070` (binary: `\x1b [ ?
-1070 l`) or the constructor option `{sixelPrivatePalette: true}`.
+  SIXEL images are initialized with their own private palette derived from the default palette (default `{sixelDefaultPalette: 'ANSI256'}`).
+Support for non-private palette is currently broken and falls back to private palette mode.

-  Note that a shared palette is only applied during the image construction once, a later change to the shared palette does not re-color older SIXEL images.
+### Storage and Drawing Settings

+The internal storage holds images up to `storageLimit` (in MB, calculated as 4-channel RBGA unpacked).
+Once hit images get evicted by FIFO.
+Furthermore images on the alternate buffer will always be erased on buffer changes.

+The addon exposes two properties to interact with the storage limits at runtime:
+- `storageLimit`
+  Change the value to your needs at runtime.
+This is especially useful, if you have multiple terminal instances running, that all add to one upper memory limit.
+- `storageUsage`
+  Inspect the current memory usage of the image storage.

+By default the addon will show a placeholder pattern for evicted images that are still part of the terminal (e.g. in the scrollback).
+The pattern can be deactivated by toggling `showPlaceholder`.